oceanicsdotio/oceanics.io/README.md

 ## Overview

 The Bathysphere API is a distributed store and registry for public and proprietary geospatial data.
-The system is designed to support a aquaculture research in the Gulf of Maine, but can be configured and extended for other applications.
+The system is designed to support aquaculture research in the Gulf of Maine, but can be configured and extended for other applications.
 It uses best-in-class technology to ingest sensor and model data and metadata, and automatically parse them into discoverable databases.

 The representation of complex relationships between heterogenous data is simplified by applying a graph framework, backed by a [Neo4j](https://neo4j.com/) graph database cluster to store semi-structured data, along with labeled relationships.
 This approach can be applied to many flexible, high-level cases, from NASA managing their [lessons-learned](https://neo4j.com/blog/nasa-lesson-learned-database-using-neo4j-linkurious/) mission database, to modeling a virtual [economy](https://www.airpair.com/neo4j/posts/modelling-game-economy-with-neo4j).